 How can you improve your ability to sing the notes you hear?
 Modern technology makes it quite simple to develop the skill of singing on pitch.
 There are free smartphone and tablet apps that are as good or even better than external, expensive hardware tuners.
 I tried out several and highly recommend insTuner for iPhone and iPad for this purpose.
 There's a free version, and a pro version is available for only $3.99.
 (Cleartune is another fantastic tuner for the same price.)

 The free version of insTuner is excellent.
 It has a tone generator that can play any note for you perfectly in tune.
 If you want to sing an A, simply have the tone generator play it for you, and then switch to Chromatic Tuning mode and try to sing it back.
 If you're singing very flat, the needle will be far below pitch and the vertical bar at the top of the screen will be at the far left in red, and you'll see the instruction to tune up:

 If you then overcorrect and are slightly sharp, the needle will move slightly past the A and there will be a vertical bar in yellow to right of center, with an instruction to tune down:

 If you’re right on pitch, the whole top area will turn green and you’ll get the encouraging message, “Got it!”:

-If you're a beginning music student, do this exercise once a day until you're able to sing any note within your vocal range on pitch.
-If you're a singer, then obviously you need to learn to sing exactly on pitch and with a beautiful tone.
-If you're an instrumentalist, first strive to make the note recognizable (as an A, B-flat, C, or whatever), and then work to become more accurate.
+If you're a beginning music student, just do this exercise once a day until you're able to sing any note within your vocal range on pitch.
+If you're a singer, then you’ll need to go much further and be able to sing right on pitch with a beautiful tone.
+If you're an instrumentalist, first just strive to make the note recognizable (as an A, B-flat, C, or whatever), and then work to become more accurate.